kendranugent/kendranugent/README.md

 ## Hi there 👋

 About me: I am a hobby coder with a minor in Computer Programming.
-I am an artist hoping to become a concept artists in the entertainemtn industry.
+I am an artist hoping to become a concept artists in the entertainemt industry.

 Skills: I enjoy Python, HTML, and CSS.
 I hope to make a video game some day in the future.